- Improving construction management

 - Building Information Modelling (BIM)

 - Claims and Forensic Analysis

 - Casewatch Reports – building & contract law

-- Latham report 1994 constructing the team © Crown Copyright: View PDF.
+- The Latham report 1994 Constructing the Team © Crown Copyright: Download the report (PDF).

-- Eagan Report 1998 Rethinking Construction © Crown Copyright: View PDF
+- The Eagan Report 1998 Rethinking Construction © Crown Copyright: Download the report (PDF)

 - The benefits and on-going recommendations updated in Accelerating Change 2002 (Egan & Crane):

 The Australian government issued a similar report in 2022

 difference being a recommendation to use BIM by default -